nihaarn97/Eduvance_Notebooks/README.md

 # Eduvance Technical Internship
-#### Notebooks for Data Science Projects that I worked on during my summer interenship at Eduvance
+#### Notebooks and Datesets for Data Science Projects that I worked on during my summer interenship at Eduvance